kaba-labs/.github/profile/README.md

   * Language shouldn't matter.
   * APIs are useful but everything should be possible.

+### OS Support

+- [x] Linux (Kaba Labs highly recommends using an operating system that can be verified for scientific use - important for both legal and/or industry or scientific applications)
+- [] MacOS (not recommended - undecidable.
+Kaba Labs will not offer support for Apple systems)
+- [] Window (not recommended - undecidable.
+Kaba Labs will not offer support for Apple systems)

 # TuringPi & Kaba Enclave (kaba-server/k3s)

 Kaba Enclave is a turnkey stack configuration for a Kaba cluster and seed/peer server.